A Knight of the Seven Kingdoms (TV series): Development

 HBO announced that it was developing a new television prequel series to Game of Thrones in January 2021.
 The series follows the adventures of Ser Duncan the Tall and a young Aegon V Targaryen, nicknamed Egg, and is based on the novellas by George R. R. Martin that constitute the Tales of Dunk and Egg, taking place 90 years before A Song of Ice and Fire.
 There were reports that Steven Conrad was hired to write for the series in November 2021.
 The series received an official order from HBO in April 2023.
 By then, Ira Parker, a writer on the first season of House of the Dragon, had already written the script for a pilot episode.
+According to Martin, the series' writers' room shut down during the 2023 Writers Guild of America strike.
 Casting began in October 2023 with plans to begin filming in 2024.
 By February 2024, Warner Bros.
 Discovery CEO David Zaslav confirmed that the series had begun pre-production and that Martin was serving as creator and executive producer.

-In May, Owen Harris was hired to direct the first three episodes of the series and serve as an executive producer, setting the tone for the series.
+In May, Owen Harris was hired to direct the first three episodes and serve as an executive producer, setting the tone for the series.
 That June, Sarah Adina Smith was announced to direct three of the six episodes of the first season.
 Dan Romer scored the series.
-In November 2025, ahead of the first season premiere, the series was renewed for a second season, which is expected to be released in 2027.
+In November 2025, ahead of the first-season premiere, the series was renewed for a second season, which is expected to be released in 2027.
+In January 2026, Parker disclosed that Martin had provided him with outlines for twelve unpublished Dunk and Egg stories.
+According to Parker, HBO intends to adapt only the three novellas that have been officially published.
+Parker, however, envisions adapting all twelve stories, planning to release four initially, followed by four more a decade later, and the final four ten years thereafter.

 Casting

 In April 2024, the lead roles were cast with Peter Claffey as Ser Duncan the Tall and Dexter Sol Ansell as Egg.
 In June, it was announced that Finn Bennett, Bertie Carvel, Tanzyn Crawford, Daniel Ings, and Sam Spruell had joined the cast as Prince Aerion Targaryen, Prince Baelor Targaryen, Tanselle, Ser Lyonel Baratheon, and Prince Maekar Targaryen, respectively.
 In August, Edward Ashley, Henry Ashton, Youssef Kerkour, Daniel Monks, Shaun Thomas, Tom Vaughan-Lawlor, and Danny Webb were cast as Ser Steffon Fossoway, Daeron Targaryen, Steely Pate, Ser Manfred Dondarrion, Raymun Fossoway, Plummer, and Ser Arlan of Pennytree, respectively.
+Additionally, Ross Anderson appears as Ser Humfrey Hardyng and Steve Wall as Lord Leo Tyrell.

+In March 2026, Lucy Boynton, Babou Ceesay, and Peter Mullan were cast as Lady Rohanne Webber, Ser Bennis of the Brown Shield, and Ser Eustace Osgrey, respectively, for the second season.

 Filming

-Production began in June 2024 in Belfast, Northern Ireland, and wrapped in September.
+Principal photography began in June 2024 in Belfast, Northern Ireland, and wrapped in September.
+Filming for the second season began in December 2025 in Belfast.